Due to the strict procedures of Japanese immigration, we are unable to assist students from countries not listed in the MOFA exemption list.

 Despite the size of the country’s population, nightclubs and gay bars are rare, especially when compared to other countries and capitals.
 Even so, it is possible to have great fun, to drink all night and to get to know locals.
 Is there a better way to practice Japanese outside the classroom?

-The most famous area in Tokyo associated with the LGBT community is called Nichōme (２丁目) in Shinjuku.
-The area has a great concentration of LGBT bars (around 300).
+The most famous area in Tokyo associated with the LGBTQ community is called Nichōme (２丁目) in Shinjuku.
+The area has a great concentration of LGBTQ bars (around 300).
 The majority are very small, located on several floors of the buildings found in the area.
 These tiny bars have a warm, friendly atmosphere, centered around the bartender, who is usually the owner (or mama-san in Japanese gay slang).
 Usually, everyone knows everyone, and sometimes they even bring food from home to share.
 These bars can be a unique experience, but without much knowledge of the language, it’s likely that you will not understand much and feel out of place.

 Among the most popular bars, where the foreigners usually go, it is worth mentioning Dragon Men, which is a bar/nightclub with its own small dance floor.
 Another famous bar is The Eagle, which recently opened a second bar, right there in Nichōme.
 Gold Finger is a bar focused on lesbians and on Saturdays, only women can enter.
 And finally, the most famous nightclub is called Arty Farty.
 It is hidden on the first floor of a building.
 One tip: a lot of people do pre-drinks in front of the Seven Eleven shop in the area before heading to the bars.